 Director, Minor League Operations/Quantitative Analysis

-Yeshayah Goldfarb enters his 13th season in the Giants baseball operations department.
+Yeshayah Goldfarb enters his 14th season in the Giants baseball operations department.
 He helps run the minor league operations on a day-to-day basis, including spring training camp, roster formation, player evaluation, budget management and affiliate team liaison.
-Additionally he provides statistical analysis for, on minor league, and amateur players for purposes of roster construction, player acquisition and development.
+Additionally he provides statistical analysis on major league, minor league, and amateur players for purposes of roster construction, player acquisition and development.
 He is also responsible for seeking out and incorporating new technologies and data into baseball operations information systems.

 The Berkeley, CA native began his career with the Giants as a scouting intern and video assistant in 2001 and was hired full time after the season as Assistant, Baseball Operations.
 In 2006 he was promoted to Coordinator of Baseball Operations and then promoted again in 2010 to his current position Director, Minor League Operations/Quantitative Analysis.

 Goldfarb and his wife, Miranda, have a daughter, Eliana, and a son, Ezra, and reside in Oakland, CA.